 Badenoch is gaffe-prone and awkward with the media.
 Whether or not she is “rude” behind the scenes is not a big concern unless you happen to work for the Conservative Party.
 We’re not looking for a church youth leader here.
 But her prickliness with interviewers will make it difficult for her to shape media narratives as Leader of the Opposition.
 Her rhetorical missteps, meanwhile — seen in her garbled comments over maternity pay, or her unsubstantiated references to Jenrick’s “impropriety” — will make her the story rather than the government.
 Her new prominence will also make her awkward relationship with the truth more obvious and unavoidable.

 Badenoch has built a reputation as the anti-woke candidate — boldly challenging leftist extremism.
-Actually, as James McSweeney has written in these pages, she is herself responsible for the establishment of EDI legislation.
+Actually, as James McSweeney has written in these pages, she has herself been responsible for the establishment of EDI legislation.
 Even on trans issues, where she has made some good decisions, Badenoch has been unreliable.
 Her legislation for schools, as Liz Truss rightly observed, was bizarrely vague, and she enabled the development of a gratuitous “conversion therapy” ban even as she acknowledged its risks.

 That she uses her race and sex as cudgels against criticism while decrying “identity politics” is at best hypocritical and at worst raises questions about her sincerity.
 Either way, as Laurie Wastell noted, “it plays into the left’s hands”.